The History of Paintings

 During the Era of Enlightenment, five genres of paintings were advocated by art academies, including the French Academy and the Royal Academy in London.
 The genres were organized into a hierarchy, and include history painting, portraits, landscapes, still lifes, and genre painting.

 The invention of photography in the 19th century greatly affected the course of painting.
-As photographic processes advanced, it took away from painting its historic purpose of recording the world.
+As photographic processes advanced, photography took away painting's historic purpose of recording the world.

 The art movements of the late 19th century and early 20th century, including Impressionism, Fauvism, Expressionism, and Cubism, were steps away from previous art movements that were rooted in realism and capturing the surrounding world with paint.